 My biggest problem with the either the Warrior’s Diet or the 20:4 Intermittent fast is not abusing the 4-hour window to eat.

-Sometimes, I found myself trying to squeeze in as much food as possible and the food was not healthy at all.
+I oftentimes found myself trying to squeeze in as much food as possible and the food was not healthy at all.
 Need I say more than hot dogs at Sheetz?

 To guard against this, I would suggest being picky as to what you eat during the feeding window.
-Maybe you eat Keto or Low Carb, vegan or plan based, or you count calories.
+Maybe you eat keto or low carb, vegan or plant-based, or you count calories.

 Of course to me the benefit of this “playbook” is that you can safely handle trap games.